Coronavirus (COVID-19) updates for UC San Diego Health patients and visitors. Learn More

 Elective Rotations – there will be a total of 3 electives, two of which must be patient care electives.

 No. While it is not required, many residents choose to apply to a post-graduate year two (PGY2) specialty program, either with UC San Diego Health or with another program.
 PGY2 Directors at UC San Diego Health may choose to offer early commitment to UC San Diego PGY1 residents, or to participate in the ASHP Match.
-Currently, UC San Diego Health offers PGY2 residency programs in Critical Care, Infectious Diseases, Health-System Pharmacy Administration, Internal Medicine, Oncology, Psychiatry, and Solid Organ Transplant.
+Currently, UC San Diego Health offers PGY2 residency programs in Critical Care, Infectious Diseases, Health-System Pharmacy Administration & Leadership, Internal Medicine, Oncology, Psychiatry, and Solid Organ Transplant.

-First-year residents "staff" 20 weekends during the year.
-This includes two minor holidays and one major holiday.
+PGY1 residents "staff" 20 weekends and PGY2 residents staff 16 weekends during the year.
+This includes two minor holidays and one major holiday for PGY1 acute care residents and PGY2 residents.
+PGY1 ambulatory care residents will staff one minor holiday and one major holiday.
 Residents receive a generous benefit’s package which includes 20 vacation days.
 Residents train on several weekends, and these training weekends count as staffing weekends.
 Residents are trained and staff in most areas of hospital pharmacy practice, including the central dispensing area and covering medical, surgical and ICU units, increasing the residents’ comfort and confidence as well as their marketability.
 Staffing is essential to becoming a fully competent practitioner and every year residents provide positive feedback regarding how valuable staffing is for their professional development.
-Once licensed the resident will also staff during some Wednesday Inpatient Pharmacy meetings.
+Once licensed, the resident will also staff during some Inpatient Pharmacy meetings.

 Despite choosing electives in the first month, many residents discover new areas of interest.
 Each year more than half of our residents make changes to their rotation schedule.
 The program has been very flexible in changing the residency experience to accommodate the resident's changing interests and needs.
 In the past, special interests have been accommodated and encouraged.
 With over 25 electives to choose from, the challenge is choosing which electives to take!